peterdri/ece-communications-labs/_ece450/lab1/impulse-lpf-shaping.md

   - When the input signal transitions from above to below the "Low" threshold, the output becomes a 0.
   - For our input an intelligent starting place would be to have 0.25 and 0.75 as the threshold bounds, but you should set up two *QT GUI Range* blocks to control these values.

 - To evaluate the system performance, we can compute the BER of the system by using the *Error Rate* block.
 This block compares the two input bit streams.
 The "Window Size" parameter determines the number of samples used for the BER computation.
-Use a Window Size of 10000000 and set the Bits per Symbol to 1.
+Use a Window Size of 10000000 (10M) and set the Bits per Symbol to 1 (since this is a BPSK signal).

 {% include alert.html title="Note" content="Ensure the Window Size is at least 10 million samples, if your computer is able, increase this number as much as you can.
 This directly impacts the resolution of your BER measurements.
 The larger the window, the more accurate the measurement!" %}